Someone Abandoned This Pit Bull By A ‘No Dogs’ Sign With The Saddest Note Ever

 Walkers along the trail in Folly Beach, South Carolina, do not see many dogs on their hike, primarily because local law forbids them.
 Signs declaring “No dogs allowed” line the trail, making sure visitors are well aware.

-However, a forlorn Pit Bull mix was recently found tied to one of the signposts.
+But one day, a forlorn Pit Bull mix was found tied to one of the signposts.
 Its previous owner had abandoned the animal, leaving it with nothing but a short leash and a heartbreaking note.

 “Hello!
 I’m Zanny!
 My owners could not keep me.
 I’m very friendly.
 I DON’T bite and I just need a home,” the note read.